Pachuvum Athbutha Vilakkum: Plot

-Laila now offers Pachu ownership of his ayurveda store if he can find and bring back Nidhi.
+Laila now offers Pachu ownership of her ayurveda store if he can find and bring back Nidhi.
 Pachu agrees and sets off to find Nidhi.
 With the help of Hamsadhwani, Pachu finds Nidhi's house and goes there to meet her.
 However, he is beaten up by her brother Savio who is a thug.
 He is again helped by Hamsadhwani and stays with her while purporting to pursue a police case against his attackers.
 Even though he recovers his belongings, he keeps this a secret from Hamsadhwani so that he can spend more time with her.
 They both become close to each other and Pachu assists her in ending a toxic relationship with her boyfriend.
 Pachu finds an opportune moment and plans to leave with Nidhi, however, this is discovered by Nidhi's step grandmother and Savio, who refuse to let her leave.
 Riyas, who was once opposed to Laila's decision, now supports her in bringing Nidhi back.

 Pachu makes another attempt to save Nidhi and fight off Savio and his friends.
 They try to kill them but her grandfather intervenes, allowing her to leave.
 Pachu and Nidhi travel to Kerala to reunite her with Laila.
 Nidhi joins a college to continue her studies.
 During his train journey back to Mumbai, Pachu listens to a message from Hamsadhwani and decides to disembark as the train stops at Karmali station in order to go and meet her and reunites.